Doctor Atomic: Roles

 Adams had written the role of Kitty Oppenheimer for the mezzo-soprano Lorraine Hunt Lieberson.
 However, she was unable to commit to the project due to her health (she died soon after the work premiered).
 The work was sung in the world premiere by mezzo Kristine Jepson.
 For the second major production, at De Nederlandse Opera, Adams reworked the role for a soprano, Jessica Rivera.
 For the Metropolitan Opera Premiere, the role was again sung by a mezzo, Sasha Cooke.

 Doctor Atomic Symphony

 In 2007, Adams adapted the opera into the Doctor Atomic Symphony.
-Music was taken from the overture, various interludes and orchestral settings were made of arias like Oppenheimer's signature "Batter My Heart."
+Music was taken from the overture, various interludes and orchestral settings were made of arias like Oppenheimer's signature "Batter My Heart".
 The work was first premiered by the BBC Symphony Orchestra and conducted by the composer on August 21, 2007, at a BBC Proms concert.
-The work was later performed at Carnegie Hall in Spring 2008.
 Originally composed in four movements and lasting 45 minutes, the symphony was revised by Adams to just three movements (played without a break) and 25 minutes' length.
-This version was recorded in 2008 by the St. Louis Symphony, conducted by David Robertson and released by Nonesuch Records on July 20, 2009.
+This version was first premiered by St. Louis Symphony conducted by David Robertson at Carnegie Hall in February 16, 2008.
+It is recorded in 2008 by the St. Louis Symphony, conducted by David Robertson and released by Nonesuch Records on July 20, 2009.
+Adams has cited Sibelius's Seventh Symphony as a model for the ultimate form of the Doctor Atomic Symphony.